 We have a full in house laboratory to ensure we can process bloodwork, urine samples, etc, with a very fast turn around.
 Our equipment includes: Catalyst, Biochemistry machine, Procyte Haematology machine, Urinalysis Processor, Microscope, Centrifuge, and Coagulation Time Reader.
 These pieces of equipment play an important role in finding a diagnosis for your pet.

 We are fully equipped to perform a variety of Laparoscopic procedures ranging from desexing female dogs and cats, pre-emptive gastropexy (to prevent bloat), liver biopsies, and cholecystectomy (gall bladder removal), to name a few.
 Recovery from this surgery is observed to be faster in most patients as there are only two to three small incisions for the laparoscopic ports, and the procedure is minimally invasive.

-We recommend desexing your pet when they are 5-6 months of age.
+We recommend desexing your pet when they are 5-6 months of age, 12 months if a larger breed.
 If you would like to discuss laparoscopic procedures, please call our reception team.

 We perform advanced Orthopaedic surgeries for our patients, and also accept referrals from other veterinary clinics.
 Some of our advanced Orthopaedic surgeries include fracture repairs, ruptured cruciate ligament repairs, and joint Arthroscopy.
 This is not an exhaustive list, so please call our reception if your pet is experiencing any related issues that are not listed above.

 We have the ability to perform Endoscopic procedures which can be used to retrieve foreign bodies, examine upper gastro-intestinal and upper respiratory tracts.
 The equipment we have includes: